 The type of materials used for commercial and residential roofing can be varied.
 This is mainly because of the difference in the structure between the two.
 Commercial buildings are usually taller than residential buildings.
 Due to this, commercial buildings require more protection against weather thus, tougher types of materials.

 Some of the commonly used materials on commercial roofs are tile roofing, metal roofing and ethylene propylene diene monomer roofing.
 On the other hand, residential roofs have a wider range of selection of materials like asphalt shingles, wood shingles, metal roofing and roof tiles.
 Most modern homes have flat roof features that use materials similar to commercial roofing.

 Residential roofs are more visible than commercial roofs thus, the style and design of residential buildings are highly important.
 Commercial roofs are usually flat, low-sloped, and larger compared to residential roofs.

 In general, it is more expensive to roof a commercial building than a residential building.
-One factor is that the commercial roofs are way larger than that of a residential roof.
+One factor is that the commercial roofs are larger than residential roofs.
 Also, the tools and materials used in roofing a commercial building can be costly.

 Residential roofing is easier to install.
-Unlike residential roofing, commercial roofs require skilled roofing services because commercial buildings have smoke stacks, ventilation systems and pipes making it complicated to install.
+Unlike residential roofing, commercial roofs require skilled roofing services because commercial buildings have smokestacks, ventilation systems and pipes making them complicated to install.